USAJOBS/help-center/how-to/job-announcement/duties.md

 permalink: /how-to/job-announcement/duties/
 layout: article
 section: how-to
-title: How to understand the duties of the job announcement
+title: How to understand the job duties
 breadcrumb: Duties
 category: Job Announcement
 tags: [job announcement, duties, support-job-announcement]
 ---

-This section describes the job’s daily activities and responsibilities.
+The job duties describes the job’s daily activities and responsibilities.

 ## Travel Required
 This section describes the amount of travel the job requires.